chiefmurph/MAUC/README.md

 to work with Greg's concepts in the [R environment](https://www.r-project.org/).

-The eventual outcome could be an R package of tools for working with Greg's concepts.
+The eventual outcome has yet to be determined, but could a collection of scripts or perhaps a full R package for working with Greg's concepts.

-This site could be considered a working experiment in actuarial collaboration.
+This site might be considered a working experiment in actuarial collaboration.

 How to utilize this site.